Mayank-Chandra/TurtleBot3-2D-Occupancy-Grid-Mapping-A-Navigation-Webots/README.md

 > API (`getPosition()` / `getOrientation()`) rather than estimating pose from noisy
 > odometry or sensor fusion.
 That means it is **occupancy-grid mapping with known
 > localization**, not full SLAM — there's no odometry drift correction, particle
 > filter/EKF pose estimation, scan matching, or loop closure.
-I'm calling this out
-> explicitly rather than overclaiming; the mapping, planning, and control components
+> the mapping, planning, and control components
 > below are implemented and working as described.

 ## What it does